Find Affordable College Courses

 Of the 16 students majoring in agriculture at Tennessee State University, 44% are male and 56% are female.

-Colorado State University - Fort Collins landed the #7 spot in the 2023 rankings for the most popular master’s degree general agriculture programs.
-Colorado State is a very large public school located in the city of Fort Collins.
+Colorado State University - Fort Collins ranked #7 on this year’s Most Popular General Agriculture Master’s Degree Schools list.
+Colorado State is a fairly large public school located in the midsize city of Fort Collins.

 Women make up 67% of the agriculture majors at the school.